This is a complete guide to Cyprus Investment in 2021.

 The price valuations of these properties is conducted on the basis of the affordability gap, dividend gap, and estimations of home prices justified by the forces of demand and supply in the housing market.

-There are countless listing portals and digital platforms that help sellers promote their listings and attract potential buyers from all over the world.
+There are countless listing portals and digital platforms that help sellers and agents promote their listings and attract potential buyers from all over the world.

 In recent years, the Cyprus construction industry has entered a new age of growth, expansion and development.
 Countless new projects and developments are being initiated across the island, as Cyprus continues to reform and innovate its construction ecosystem to facilitate construction firms, developers and investors.

 The Cypriot government has made great strides in offering incentives to developers to undertake its mission of the new “Affordable Housing” scheme.
-The construction industry is expanding and growth as a result of the increase in increments and support provided to developers.
+The construction industry is expanding and its growth is the result of the increase in increments and support provided to developers.
 During the months between January and September 2019, a total of 5,201 building permits were authorized, while the construction industry contributed €1.52 billion to the GDP.

-The residential sector is expanding at a healthy pace, and in 2019 alone, the number of new home constructions has increased by a whopping 52.6%.
-Limassol has welcomed the construction of 2,796 homes, 2,070 in Nicosia, 900 in Larnaca and 851 in Paphos.
+The residential sector is expanding at a healthy pace, and in 2019 alone, the number of new home constructions had increased by a whopping 52.6%.
+Limassol had welcomed the construction of 2,796 homes, 2,070 in Nicosia, 900 in Larnaca and 851 in Paphos.

-If you seek to build, repair, renovate, construct, extend or demolish any building or structure in Cyprus, you will have to obtain a town planning permit from the relevant authority.
-You will be required to submit an application for a building permit to the relevant authority, depending on the location of your property.
+If you seek to build, repair, renovate, construct, extend or demolish any building or structure in Cyprus, you will have to obtain the relevant permits from the relevant authorities, including planning and building permits.
+These are usually carried out by the architect assigned with the drafting of the architectural plans.

-In certain cases, property owners are required to provide specialized study along with their applications.
-These include electrological study, mechanical study, static study, energy performance reviews and others.
+In certain cases, property owners are required to provide specialized studies along with their applications.
+These include electrological, mechanical, static, and energy performance studies.
 The authorities will then conduct an on-site inspection of the property and its surrounding area to rule out safety and health hazards.
+These studies can be carried out by architects or civil engineers assigned for the work.

 This chapter will cover all the basic information you’ll need regarding immigration laws.